fairwayfinder/crypto-mean-variance-frontier/README.md

 ```bash
 docker build -t my-jupyter-image .
 ```
-where *my-jupyter-image* is the tag we choose for this image and . will use the dockerfile in the current directory
+where *my-jupyter-image* is the tag we choose for this image and . will use the dockerfile in the current directory. (make sure you're in the correct wd folder when running this command.)

 **run this to start jupyter notebook session:**